zsparal/api-documentation/source/wallets/applepay.rst

 .. note :: Apple Pay should only be shown if it is available on the device, hence the need to indicate your support.

-Then, during checkout, you should check if the Apple Pay method is available by using the ``canMakePayments`` method on the ``window.ApplePaySession`` object.
+Then, during checkout, you should check if the Apple Pay method is available on the shopper's device by using the ``canMakePayments`` method on the ``window.ApplePaySession`` object.
 For more details, see the `article by Apple
 <https://developer.apple.com/documentation/apple_pay_on_the_web/apple_pay_js_api/checking_for_apple_pay_availability>`_.